freelawproject/bigcases2/ARCHITECTURE.md

         docker exec -it bc2-django python manage.py mastodon-subscribe

-    This command requires that the following variables are set in the .env file: `MASTODON_SHARED_KEY`, `MASTODON_PUBLIC_KEY`, `MASTODON_PRIVATE_KEY`and `PROJECT_BASE_URL`.
+    This command requires that the following variables are set in the .env file: `MASTODON_SHARED_KEY`, `MASTODON_PUBLIC_KEY`, `MASTODON_PRIVATE_KEY`and `HOSTNAME`.
 We added a script to generate the first three variables.
 Execute the following command to use the script and paste the result in your .env file:

         docker exec -it bc2-django python /opt/bigcases2/scripts/get_mastodon_keys.py